Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Conclusion and Outlook

+{ We conclude that the application of the HS scheme is favored compared to standard halo EFT when the neutron-core effective parameters are determined by a high-momentum scale of the theory.
+This is the case when there are no shallow bound or virtual states in the neutron-core system for the s-wave case.
+If neutron-core interactions in higher partial waves are strong (like the $^5$He resonance in the neutron-alpha interaction), it can still be treated as sub-leading for the low-energy properties of the neutron-neutron-core system.
+Since, the coupling $g_0^2$ in the HS scheme has a Landau pole, the breakdown scale of the theory cannot be estimated from an analysis of the scales \(M^\mathrm{nn}_\mathrm{hi}\) and \(M^\mathrm{nc}_\mathrm{hi}\) alone.
+An estimate of the breakdown scale thus always requires an analysis of the Landau pole, which might lie much lower as for the cases of $^6$He and $^{22}$C discussed above.}

 Finally, we calculated the three-to-three scattering amplitude, and showed that it is properly renormalized.
 As a cross check, we verified that it reproduces the correct imaginary part in the hypothetical case of a bound dineutron.
 In the future, it might be interesting to apply this renormalized EFT also to other observables.
 One could use again the charge radius for renormalization and then calculate the \(E1\) strength distribution of \(^{11}\)Li.
 It could be compared to experimental data by Nakamura \textit{et al.} \cite{Nakamura:2006zz} as well as to data from full Halo EFT calculations \cite{Gobel:2022pvz}.
-So far this comparison has been made only for the Hongo \& Son version of the EFT by estimating the trimer coupling \cite{Gobel:2022pvz}.
-Additionally, it would be also interesting to do the comparison of radii for the p-wave halo \(^6\)He to see if also there agreement is found in the limit of vanishing neutron-core scattering length.
+So far this comparison has been made only for the HS version of the EFT by estimating the trimer coupling \cite{Gobel:2022pvz}.